 Six-month data from the IMPACT-DCM interim analysis were presented at The Sixth International Conference on Cell Therapy for Cardiovascular Disease on January 20, 2011.
 Results indicated that ixmyelocel-T is safe and showed that serious adverse events were associated with the surgical procedure and not the cellular therapy.
 Adverse events after the initial peri-operative period were roughly equal between the control and treatment groups.
 Efficacy findings include positive trends in quality of life and functional and structural parameters in the treatment group as compared with the control group.
-We expect to report 12-month data from the IMPACT-DCM clinical study in the third quarter of 2011.
+12-month data from the IMPACT-DCM clinical has been accepted for presentation at the Heart Failure Society of America meeting to be held in September 2011.